North Carolina vs Wisconsin Prediction, Game Preview: NCAA Tournament First Round

 North Carolina can still really, really rebound.

-Wisconsin has to limit the possessions and use its defense to slow things down and squeeze the pressure at both ends, but this only works if the team gets the defensive rebound and ends the trip.
+Wisconsin has to limit the possessions, use its defense to slow things down and squeeze the pressure at both ends, but this only works if the team gets the defensive rebound and ends the trip.
 That’s not happening against these Tar Heels.

 What’s Going To Happen